Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 Trying the same POST request as above now gives an error message saying “method not allowed.
 Please come back later”.

 This is how powerful Flagsmith is.
 With just one click, we could change the functionality of our application entirely.
+No re-deployment or code change required.

-STEP 11: Leveraging Java feature toggle values
+Step 11: Leveraging Java feature toggle values

 While creating a new feature, we saw an option to add a feature value.
 Let’s understand how that can be useful.